 - Use the right tool for the task.
 Don’t use a trowel when you should be using a shovel.
 Use ergonomic garden tools to help ease stress and strain while working.

-When you use common sense while gardening, you can prevent accidents and injuries from occurring.
+When you use common sense and follow gardening safety rules, you can prevent accidents and injuries from occurring.

 Reduce Lower Extremity Pain while Gardening

 Gardening can exert a lot of stress and strain on your feet, knees, hips and lower back.
-While wearing properly fitted, sturdy work boots can protect your feet, if they don’t provide proper arch support, they can contribute to foot problems like plantar fasciitis.
-To ensure your arches are correctly supported, insert ezWalker® Performance Custom Orthotics in your shoes or boots.
+Wearing properly fitted, sturdy work boots can protect your feet.
+However, make sure your boots provide proper arch support.
+Otherwise, they can contribute to foot problems like plantar fasciitis.
+To ensure your arches are correctly supported, insert ezWalker® Custom Fit Orthotics in your shoes or boots.
 These custom orthotics are specifically made to the exact specifications of each of your feet – providing you with the right support you need.
 Proactive use of ezWalker® Custom Orthotics can protect your feet against strains, sprains and other gardening injuries while reducing general foot fatigue.

-Put a smile on your face and a spring in your step with ezWalker® Performance Custom Orthotics.
+Put a smile on your face and a spring in your step with ezWalker® Custom Fit Orthotics.
 Because … when your feet feel good, you feel good.®